California Background Check: 2023 Guide (New Law), Free Search

 Employment Verification

-Verifying employment is also possible in a California background check.
+A California background check can also include verifying employment.
 When verifying employment, it is important to know the laws in California regarding what can and cannot be revealed during an employment check.

 The following information can be shared by an employer in California under Section 47(c) of the Civil Code:

-Does getting fired go on your record in California?
-It can, and employers are protected from liability when disclosing a person was fired as long as the disclosure was accurate and without malice intent.
+Getting fired can go on your record in California, and employers are protected from liability when disclosing a person was fired as long as the disclosure was accurate and without malice intent.

 California Driving History Check

-Do traffic violations show up on criminal background check reports in California?
-Certain background checks in California can reveal a person’s driving history for infractions as well as misdemeanor and felony motor vehicle violations.
+Certain background checks in California can reveal a person’s driving history for infractions as well as misdemeanor and felony motor vehicle violations, including traffic violations on criminal background check reports.

-How long does a felony stay on your record for driving infractions in California?
-Felony convictions related to use of a motor vehicle can stay on a person’s record indefinitely; however, including these in a background check is subject to the same seven-year lookback period as other criminal offenses.
+Felony convictions related to the use of a motor vehicle can remain on a person’s record indefinitely in California; however, their inclusion in a background check is subject to the same seven-year lookback period as other criminal offenses.
 Also, non-convictions are not part of the driving record.

 Credit History